Photo via Unsplash & Guest Blogger Jackie Waters

 If the weather is favorable enough, there’s no reason not to pitch a tent on the property outside your tiny house.
 If kids are visiting, it’s a fun excuse for a camp-out sleepover.
 However, adults will love this solution for providing a way to get some personal comfy and private sleeping space while ensuring they remain connected to your amenities.

 As part of your outdoor expansion, consider setting up a patio area so you and your guests can get some fresh air, stretch your legs, and enjoy downtime together.
-You could even set up an outdoor cooking area complete with a BBQ range hood and don’t forget about the quality patio covers and shade structures available from Alumawood.
-It’s possible to create a backyard oasis with these ideas in mind.
+You could even set up an outdoor cooking area complete with a BBQ range hood.
+Don’t forget about the quality patio covers and shade structures available from Alumawood.
+With these ideas in mind, it’s possible to create a backyard oasis.

-Whether you prefer an open lattice, solid top, or remote-controlled louvers style, our full selection of Alumawood patio covers and shade structures, we have it all.
+Whether you prefer an open lattice, solid top, or remote-controlled louver style, we have a full selection of Alumawood patio covers and shade structures.
 Reach out today to find out more!
 1-888-220-3970